-A proven strategy for this is a unifying approach such as data aggregation in a Data Lake (using open source components such as Hadoop, Spark, and Hive) without the overheads of traditional data warehouse designing and implementation.
-Goldman Sachs, a prominent leader in investment banking, empowered their employees by decoupling their data from the applications, accrued over decades of growth.
+A proven strategy for this is a unifying approach such as data aggregation in a data lake (using open source components such as Hadoop, Spark, and Hive) without the overhead of traditional data warehouse design and implementation.
+Goldman Sachs, a prominent leader in investment banking, empowered their employees by decoupling their data from applications accrued over decades of growth.
 They achieved this by building a platform, Goldman Sachs Data Lake, which helped them effectively break down the information silos.
 This unifying approach allowed Goldman Sachs employees to conduct self-service exploratory as well as confirmatory analyses and turbo-charged innovation.

 When talent is decoupled from systems, it creates a win-win situation.
 First, it allows an opportunity to redeploy the talent based on skills and not based on which systems they work within.
 Second, it provides the talent an opportunity to advance their career.
-Last, such a re-deployment of talent is relatively less expensive affair than trying to seek it from outside for every new strategic program.
+Last, such a re-deployment of talent is relatively less expensive than seeking it from outside for every new strategic program.

-TBM enables business outcomes-based approach in Technology Resources allocation
+TBM enables a business outcomes-based approach in technology resources allocation

 TBM allocates technology resources to the most relevant business priorities.
 It helps align budgets to desired business outcomes and use business value as the driver for resource allocation (capital and talent).
 Budgeting transparency provides insights into financial impact, business value, and desired outcomes.

 Further, during execution, TBM helps executives focus on business management KPIs to measure IT value by monitoring expenditures, rationalizing portfolios, and optimizing cost and performance.